onlabsorg/stilo/README.md

 * **Git it!** Being your package just a bunch of text files, you can use [Git](https://git-scm.com/) to version-control them and cooperate on them.
-* **Access remote documents via HTTP/HTTPS!** Each of your packages mounts by default two virtual stores: `/.protocols/http/` and `/.protocols/https/`.
-You can use those stores to fetch/load/import documents from anywhere on the web.
+* **Access remote documents via HTTP/HTTPS!** Each of your packages mounts by default two protocols: `http:/` and `https:/`.
+You can use those protocols to fetch/load/import documents from anywhere on the web.
-  For example, try `stilo render /.protocols/http/raw.githubusercontent.com/onlabsorg/olojs/master/test/public/greet.olo?name=You`.
+  For example, try `stilo render https://raw.githubusercontent.com/onlabsorg/olojs/master/test/public/greet.olo`.
 * **Install a third party stilo library!** It is possible for people to publish olojs document libraries on `npm` and for you to install them and mount them to a path of your local package via `stilo install <library-npm-package>`.
 To